MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 1. Run the application to understand its current behavior.

+    You have several options for running the application.
 For example:

     In the SOLUTION EXPLORER view, right-click the **ECommerce.Console** project, select **Debug**, and then select **Start New Instance**.

-    You can also navigate to the **src/ECommerce.Console** folder in the terminal and run:
+    You can also navigate to the **src/ECommerce.Console** folder in the terminal and run the following .NET CLI command:

     ```bash
     dotnet run